Groestlcoin/RESTful-API-client/README.md

 ## AtomicPay REST API
 AtomicPay provides a standard HTTP RESTful interface which enables application developers to programmatically interact with their account in a powerful, yet secure environment.
 Using the AtomicPay API, clients can create and manage invoices, retrieve transaction information, access features, retrieve real-time currency rates, manage bills, and much more.

 This Git repository contains code examples on how to make requests to AtomicPay RESTful API for various programming languages, including C#, Go, Java, JavaScript, NodeJS, PHP, Python, Ruby and Shell scripting.
 Future updates include easy-to-use code library for each programming languages.
-If you are interested to develop library for any of the languages, please read our [guidelines for contributing](https://github.com/atomicpay/RESTful-API-client/blob/master/CONTRIBUTING.md) or contact us via [Telegram](https://t.me/atomicpay) or email to support@atomicpay.io
+If you are interested to develop open source library for any of the languages, please read our [guidelines for contributing](https://github.com/atomicpay/RESTful-API-client/blob/master/CONTRIBUTING.md) or contact us via [Telegram](https://t.me/atomicpay) or email to support@atomicpay.io

 ## Documentation
 Full & Comprehensive API Documentation is available on the [AtomicPay website](https://atomicpay.io/api/en).